 Form GSTR-9 is the most common annual return under GST which is applicable to the majority of taxpayers.
 As a taxpayer, you have to file monthly returns to declare the supplies made and received every month.
 By filing GSTR-9, you consolidate all this information and declare total transactions done in a FY.
 Other than GSTR-9, there are various other annual return forms applicable to different types of taxpayers.

-The general due date to file GSTR-9 is 31st December of the subsequent year.
-Hence, if you are filing for FY 2017-18, the due date for you will be 31st December 2018 unless notified otherwise by the government.
+The due date to file GSTR-9 for FY 2017-18 is 31st December 2018 unless notified otherwise by the government.
 Now, let’s go through the steps required to fill this form.

 GST was implemented on 1st July 2017.
 Hence, you need to provide the transaction details for the period between July 2017 and March 2018 when you file the annual return for the FY 2017-18.
 The form can be divided into 6 main parts:

 This is the first section that you need to fill in the Form GSTR-9.
 Here, you need to give details like financial year (the year for which you are filing the return), GSTIN, legal name and trade name (if any) of the business/taxpayer.

 In this part of the form, you need to provide the details of all outward supplies and advances received during the FY.